 In each MCTS iteration, the Selection phase starts at $s_{\text{root}}$ and chooses one of its $K$ child Algo node, which directly corresponds to selecting an algorithm $A^i \in \mathcal{A}$ for CASH.
 Concretely, we utilize PUCT in \cref{eq:puct} and the estimated mean value of each Algo node $s_{\text{algo}}^{i}$ is

-where the first term is the average reward of node $s_{\text{algo}}^{i}$, and the second term is the normalized best validation performance in its subtree (min--max normalized using the global range of observed metric scores). $Q(s_{\text{algo}}^{i}}}/{N_{s_{\text{algo}}^{i}}}$ is the average local relative-improvement rate.
+where $\tilde{y}^{\max}_{s_{\text{algo}}^{i}}$ is the normalized best validation performance in its subtree (min–max normalized using the global range of observed metric scores), and ${R_{s_{\text{algo}}^{i}}}/{N_{s_{\text{algo}}^{i}}}$ is the average local relative-improvement rate.
 This multiplicative form treats the mean value $Q$ as an estimated performance potential, favoring algorithms with both high incumbent performance and continuous improvement tendency.

-\textbf{Algorithm Prior.} Inspired by AlphaGo Zero~\cite{alphago_zero_silver2017mastering}, which uses a policy network to guide the search, we construct a selection prior $P(s_{\text{algo}}^{i})$ of each algorithm.
-Instead of a neural policy, we estimate the algorithm quality with surrogates introduced in \cref{sec:tree_structured_search_for_cash}.
+\textbf{Algorithm Prior.} We compute a PUCT prior score for each algorithm based on surrogate predictions.
 Specifically, for each algorithm $A^i$, we uniformly sample $n_s$ configurations from $\Lambda^i$, predict their performance using the corresponding surrogate $f_i$, and compute the normalized mean predicted score $\bar{v}_i$.
 The prior distribution is then given by a softmax over these scores: $ P(s_{\text{algo}}^{i}) = \frac{\exp(\bar{v}_i)}{\sum_{k=1}^{K} \exp(\bar{v}_k)}. $